kristjanr/wise-cs/scraped-data/sections/03-holding-money/subsections/01-holding-money-basics/articles/12-holding-limits-if-you-live-in-malaysia/content.md

+# Holding money basics
-# Holding limits if you live in Malaysia
+## Holding limits if you live in Malaysia
 According to Bank Negara Malaysia Regulation, electronic money issuers like Wise have to ensure that Malaysian users’ e-wallets have holding limits applied.

 ##### For personal accounts: